Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Action Box: The 30-Second Dress Shoe Test

-• [ ] Can I feel real arch shape, not just padding?
+- [ ] Can I feel real arch shape, not just soft padding?

-• [ ] Does the heel feel stable, not wobbly or loose?
+- [ ] Does the heel feel stable, not wobbly, loose, or collapsible?

 2) The Plantar Fasciitis-Friendly Dress Shoe Checklist